calq-framework/cli/README.md

 myapp [suggest:1] deploy --region
 ```

-To implement a fully custom completion handler, see [How to Customize Completion Handling](#how-to-customize-completion-handling).

 **Key points:**
 - Completion works out of the box for most types
 - Use `[CliCompletion]` for custom suggestions